Chapter 3: Life at the Sandhills

 They no longer need fear hunger even though this was only a small farm.
 The total farm included land rented from Emery’s neighbors, one section from the Watsons and 1/4 section from Bill and Nell Curry.
 After subtracting the land suitable only for pasture, there were about 300 acres in crop each year, not enough acreage for economic farming.
 Much of this land had been homesteaded about 1900 and the homestead allowance of 1/4 section was not adequate to sustain owners.
 This was a dry-land farm, meaning that acreage was cropped one year, and then left idle for a year to collect moisture enough to support another crop.
 The soil was low in nutrients, this being before the days of applying fertilizer and sandy so it did not hold moisture well enough for a prosperous crop.
 In subsequent years, properties were merged to become economically reasonable.
 While the farmstead may have been barren, the countryside offered some diversion.
 A couple cows and a steer were kept on a portion of land too rugged for farming.
 The area abounded in wild flowers and rabbit trails.
 Each evening the cows would be gathered for milking which was a happy exploration, especially since the old sheep dog, Rags did most of the work.

 Out of doors the farmstead consisted of a large barn in traditional style, with haymow in the center, stalls on either side.
 The machine shop contained the variety of farming tools and served as a garage for the truck.
 The tractor and other implements stayed out in the weather.
 The garage was not much larger than one car width and partitioned so that coal could be kept inside.
 Also the chicken house, the pig pen and the outhouse.
 In front of the garage, an old poplar tree grew, a favorite climbing place for kids, and there was an elm tree at the entrance to the garden.
 A windmill filled the water tank for irrigation and a small cistern for house water.
 Water was precious, since the cistern was filled only when the wind blew.
-A root cellar for food storage was under the ground, roofed with timbers and covered with a heap of dirt to insulate contents from the heat of summer and frost in the winter.
+A root cellar for food storage was near the kitchen door.
+The cellar roofed with timbers and covered with a heap of dirt to insulate contents from the heat of summer and frost in the winter.

 Russel’s father, Emery Cline, was originally from Indiana.
 In 1880 he married Malina (Lina) Godlove, the daughter of his next-door neighbor and In 1881 daughter Winnie was born.
 He moved to Walla Walla around 1887 and shortly afterward married Hattie Abbott.
 A more detailed description of Emery is in Chapter 7.